andi242/sb-collection/plugin-installer/readme.md

 > always check the streamerbot logs for information.

+## what it does not

+- check for latest releases (this is too tedious for now.
+I do not want to curate a list of plugins since some host their files on github, some in the obs forums... some to tags, some do releases...)

 ## todo

 - zipfiles containing subfolders are logged correctly, but files should be moved within the downloads folder. how, c#? how!?